 Personal information in your vehicle – Do not store personal information in your vehicle, especially mail, blank checks, and financial information.

 Personal information in your home – Do not leave personal information (such as your passport, Social Security card, and financial records) lying in obvious places around your home.
 In the event of a break-in, it should be difficult for a burglar to locate your sensitive personal information.
 If possible, store your personal information in a secured, fireproof safe that is difficult to find and even harder to access or haul away.
 If you want to be extra careful, you could install a home camera system to give your home extra security.

 Discarding personal information – Shred all documents containing personal information before throwing them in the garbage.
 Cut up expired credit cards, and shred pre-approved credit card applications.

 Receipts – Never leave receipts at bank machines, in trash receptacles, or with retail merchants.
 Save all ATM and credit and debit card receipts and match them against your monthly statements.
 You might want to consider using software to scan in and organize receipts to stop them from getting lost or out of order.

-- Stop unsolicited phone calls and mail from telemarketers – The National Do Not Call Registry gives you a choice about whether to receive telemarketing phone calls at home.
+Stop unsolicited phone calls and mail from telemarketers – The National Do Not Call Registry gives you a choice about whether to receive telemarketing phone calls at home.
 Most telemarketers should not call your telephone number once it has been on the Registry for 31 days.
 Most telemarketers are ringing you or leaving a voicemail through rvm drops for legitimate reasons and will respect your privacy if you choose to do this and won’t ring you.
 If they do, you can file a complaint.
 To place your home or cellular telephone number on the Registry for free, visit the foregoing website or call (888) 382-1222.